AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 calculated (see below).
 * Nodes can have a "display text" in blue.
 These show extra data, such as the output of a calculation in an *expr* node or the annotation given to a region of interest.
-* Currently nodes without a display text also show the number of times they have been calculated as a debugging aid.
+* Currently nodes without a display text also show the number of times they have been calculated.
+This appears in green, and is a debugging aid.

 ### Creating new nodes